ronen567/just-the-docs/docs/linear-regression-new.md

 b+w_1*4+\epsilon^{(5)}=1.65
 $$

-From the above equations we should calculate the coefficients \\(b,w_1\\).
+From the above equations the coefficients \\(b,w_1\\) can be found.
 We will get to solving the equations later in this post.

-Figure 1 presents graphically a 1D linear predictor for the above data.
+Figure 1 presents the Table 1's 5 data points, along with a line regression estimator graph.

 #### Figure 1: Linear Prediction - 1D

 ![Linear Predictiopn 1d](../assets/images/linear-regression/linear_1d_prediction.png)

-According to the graph sketched in Figure 1, the linear model indeed fits the data points.
-To prove a validitiy of a model though,  much more than 5 example data points are needed.
-Here we use less points, for the sake of simplicity.
-Later on, we will increase the number of points, AKA examples.
+According to the graph sketched in Figure 1, the linear model indeed seems to fit in as an estimator for the data points.
+To prove a validitiy of a model though,  one needs much more than 5 example data points.
+Needles to repeat here on the reasons for our seletion.

-Now let's increase the predictor's dimenssions to 2.
-The 2 features which determine the apartments' prices are now Floor and Number of rooms, as listed in Table 2.
+Have not yet explained how the fitting line was calculated, butlet's examine a higher order estimator, with n=2.
+So accordingly, Let's have now 2 features - floor number and number of bedrooms, as shown in Table 2.

 #### Table 2:  Apartments price prediction, with n=2